-An attorney's Motion to Withdraw may be submitted to the Court at any time.
+An attorney's Motion to Withdraw may be submitted to the Court at any time in writing.

 Motions to Substitute Counsel will be granted without a hearing so long as the scheduling of trial will not be delayed by the change in counsel and the information is submitted in writing.

 RULES OF DECORUM

-Immediately before the scheduled Court session, the bailiff shall direct all people to their seats and shall call the courtroom to order.
+Immediately before the scheduled Court session, the bailiff/clerk shall direct all people to their seats.
 As the Judge enters the courtroom everyone shall stand and remain standing until instructed to take their seats by the Judge.

 General Rules of Courtroom Conduct

-All participants in a trial shall promptly enter the courtroom before the scheduled time for the Court session.
-The bailiff shall call the Court to order.
+All participants in a trial shall promptly enter the courtroom when instructed.

-All Rules of Courtroom Conduct apply to both adults and juveniles, and males and females.
+All Rules of Courtroom Conduct shall apply to everyone in the courtroom.
 Failure to comply may result in removal from the courtroom, or in some cases, contempt of court charges.

 In the courtroom there shall be:

-no tobacco use including snuff and other smokeless tobacco
+no tobacco use including snuff, smokeless tobacco, to include e-cigarettes.

 no chewing gum